 As a double board-certified plastic surgeon and Maliniac Fellow, Dr. Sepehr Egrari has written and lectured on techniques that reduce tissue tension and support safer healing.
 That same precision carries into our postoperative protocols.
 From progressive tension suturing strategies to personalized mobility plans and structured follow-up milestones, we don’t leave recovery to chance.
 We teach you exactly what to watch, when to progress, and how to measure healing safely.

-Your Day/Week/Month Abdominoplasty Recovery Timeline
+Your Abdominoplasty Recovery Timeline

 Phase 1, Days 0–3: Focus on Stabilization